Get insider access

 Apple HomePod mini

 The Google Nest Audio and the Apple HomePod mini are very similar speakers overall.
-The Google comes with Google Assistant built-in and offers bass and treble adjustments so you can customize its sound profile to your liking.
-That said, the Apple has a wider and more spacious-sounding soundstage.
+Your preference will come down to your preferred ecosystem.
+The Google comes with Google Assistant built-in, while the Apple comes with Siri support.
+In terms of sound, the Apple has a wider and more spacious-sounding soundstage.

 Apple HomePod (2nd generation)